Richard Kogan (physician): Chopin

-Another example of resilience cited by Kogan is that of Frédéric Chopin (1810–49), who lived out the entire, brief second half of his life in France, in self-imposed exile from his beloved, dismembered Poland.
+Another example of resilience Kogan cites is Frédéric Chopin, who lived out the entire, brief second half of his life in France, in self-imposed exile from his beloved Poland.
 The Russian Empire's suppression of Poland's November 1830 Uprising had thrown him into such despair that, in a notebook, he wondered how God, if He existed and was not Himself a Russian, could permit such a calamity.
 Chopin also poured his distress into compositions such as the Revolutionary Étude, which combines a sense of palpable loss with a sense of unvanquishable resistance.
-In that composition, 20-year-old Chopin showed his resilience by converting his anguish into inner healing through the truest expression of his feelings.
+In that piece, 20-year-old Chopin showed his resilience by converting his anguish into inner healing through the truest expression of his feelings.

-Amid the pain of exile from his beloved family and homeland, Chopin continued composing piano works in many genres, including compositions modeled on a Polish folk dance, the mazurka (named for Poland's Mazovia, Mazowsze, region) and on the stately aristocratic processional dance, the polonaise (named for Poland).
-He composed them as a way of demonstrating the continuing vitality of a Poland that did not exist as a sovereign polity.
+Amid the pain of exile from his beloved family and homeland, Chopin continued composing piano works in many genres, including pieces modeled on a Polish folk dance, the mazurka (named for Poland's Mazovia, Mazowsze, region), and on the stately aristocratic processional dance, the polonaise (named for Poland).
+He wrote them as a way of demonstrating the continuing vitality of a Poland that did not exist as a sovereign polity.
 With his more refined piano versions of uniquely Polish music, he made the world aware of his homeland's musical heritage while extending the reach of those forms.

-In addition to separation from homeland and family through his entire adult life, Chopin's severe medical conditions—evidently including tuberculosis–as well as disturbing visual hallucinations (possibly produced by temporal lobe epilepsy) caused enervation, exhaustion, and the constant presence of the shadow of imminent death.
-"It was probably not a coincidence," says Kogan, "that this man who was deathly ill for much of his short life composed the most famous funeral march in history."
+In addition to separation from homeland and family through his entire adult life, Chopin's severe medical conditions—evidently including tuberculosis as well as disturbing visual hallucinations (possibly produced by temporal lobe epilepsy)—caused enervation, exhaustion, and the constant shadow of imminent death.
+"It was probably not a coincidence", Kogan says, "that this man who was deathly ill for much of his short life composed the most famous funeral march in history."

-Kogan describes Chopin's indomitable resilience—his ability to "spring back": an ability that, Kogan emphasizes, can be used to meet daunting challenges in the life of any person, whatever his degree of talent.
-"Resilience is a skill," he says, "you can practice it.
+Kogan describes Chopin's indomitable resilience—his ability to "spring back", an ability that Kogan says can be used to meet daunting challenges in the life of any person, whatever his degree of talent.
+"Resilience is a skill", he says; "you can practice it.
 Chopin exhibited many of its components, including discipline.
 Despite his horrible health, energy fluctuations, and weakness, he maintained a very disciplined work schedule, composing, teaching five hours a day, and practicing."
-Kogan sees a special potential for psychic and physical healing in music and in musical training.
+Kogan sees special potential for psychic and physical healing in music and in musical training.